Pakistan desperately need to dump misfiring Malik

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-MANCHESTER: Pakistan are in a precarious situation having lost three quick wickets in a span of 12 runs as they chase 337 in search of their first World Cup win against chief foes India.
+MANCHESTER: Pakistan are in a precarious situation having lost three quick wickets in a span of 12 runs as they chase 337 in search of their first World Cup win against chief foes India, writes Khalid Hussain.

 Having flopped in his previous two World Cup outings, a big knock is due on Malik, who was retained in Pakistan’s playing eleven despite fierce criticism from all quarters.
 Both Sarfraz and Mickey Arthur, Pakistan’s head coach, were confident that the all-rounder would make full use of his rich experience to lift Pakistan’s cause in the high-pressure game against India.